Corporate Gift Matching: An Easy Way to Raise More

 As a prime example of a favorite workplace giving program, matching gifts matter to each party involved.
 This includes:

 - Nonprofits receiving funding.
-The most apparent benefit of matching gifts to nonprofits is the additional corporate revenue collected by fundraising organizations.
-Beyond the matching company gifts, however, nonprofits also see boosted levels of donor engagement, higher donation response rates, and increased average individual donation sizes.
+The most apparent benefit of matching gifts to nonprofits is the additional corporate revenue.
+Beyond matching company gifts, nonprofits also see increased donor engagement, higher donation response rates, and larger individual donation sizes.

 - Donors requesting corporate matches.
-Donors love participating in matching gift initiatives because it allows their dollars to be stretched twice as far (or more) for a nonprofit mission they clearly care about.
-Employee participants also love knowing that their employers are giving to their favorite causes.
+Donors love participating in matching gift initiatives because they allow their dollars to be stretched twice as far (or more) for a mission they clearly care about.
+Participants also love knowing that their employers are giving to their favorite causes.

 - Companies matching employee donations.
-The companies providing matching gifts to nonprofits benefit in a myriad of ways as well.
-First, they see increased levels of employee engagement while retaining more of their staff year over year.
-In addition, consumers are becoming more inclined to support socially responsible businesses, and philanthropy plays a considerable role in that idea.
+The companies that provide matching gifts to nonprofits see increased employee engagement while retaining more of their staff year over year.
+In addition, consumers are increasingly inclined to support socially responsible businesses, and philanthropy plays a considerable role in this trend.
 Plus, they can’t forget the tax benefits of charitable giving!

-The most direct benefits to your organization will be the additional funding and donor engagement opportunities offered to nonprofit causes.
-However, keeping advantages to donors and companies in mind can help your team better position the impact of these giving programs as a clear win-win-win situation!
+The most direct perks to your nonprofit will be additional funding and donor engagement.
+However, keeping advantages to donors and companies in mind can help your team better position these giving programs as a clear win-win-win situation!

 We know billions of matching gift dollars go unclaimed by eligible nonprofit causes each year.
 But why does this gap exist?